-- Reference [BIP-32] and [ZIP-32] when describing keys and their encodings. - Network Upgrade 4 has been given the name Canopy. - Reference [ZIP-211], [ZIP-212], and [ZIP-215] for the Canopy upgrade. - Improve LaTeX portability of this specification.
+- Reference [BIP-32] and [ZIP-32] when describing keys and their encodings. - Network Upgrade 4 has been given the name Canopy. - · Improve LaTeX portability of this specification.

-- Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.
-40. - · Minor wording clarifications. - Reference [ZIP-251], [ZIP-207], and [ZIP-214] for the Canopy upgrade.
+• Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.
+40.

 - The implementation of Sprout Ed25519 signature validation in zcashd differed from what was specified in §5.4.5 'Ed25519' on p.
-66. The specification has been changed to match the implementation. - · Add consensus rules for Heartwood. - Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - Add macros and Makefile support for building the Canopy specification.
+65. The specification has been changed to match the implementation. - Remove "pvc" Makefile targets. - Make the Heartwood specification the default. - Add macros and Makefile support for building the Canopy specification.